GLOBAL MARKETS-Dollar, stocks fall as U.S. spending deadline nears

 U.S. consumer sentiment slid in September to its lowest in five months as consumers saw higher interest rates and sluggish economic growth ahead, a survey showed.

-U.S. household spending rose in August, however, as incomes were buoyed by solid wage gains, suggesting growing momentum in the U.S. economy despite months of reduced government spending.
+U.S. household spending rose in August as incomes were buoyed by solid wage gains, suggesting growing momentum in the U.S. economy despite months of reduced government spending.

-American families spent 0.3 percent more last month than the month before, in line with the median forecast in a Reuters poll, Commerce Department data showed.
+American families spent 0.3 percent more last month than the month before, which was in line with the median forecast in a Reuters poll, Commerce Department data showed.

 U.S. Treasuries prices rose on concerns about the implications of a U.S. government shutdown.